Chloe Radcliffe

-Chloe Radcliffe (born November 16, 1990) is a New York City-based stand-up comedian, actor, and writer.
+Chloe Radcliffe (born November 16, 1990) is an American stand-up comedian and actress.

 Early life

-Chloe grew up in Prior Lake, Minnesota and went to college at Gustavus Adolphus College.
-She helped build the Gustavus forensics team into one of the top programs in the nation while also being a five-time national finalist and winning two individual event national championships during her college careers.
-She was also a part of the LineUs Improv Comedy Troupe and school theater program.
-She was chosen as Commencement Speaker in 2012 and worked at Target HQ in Minneapolis before starting comedy.
+Radcliffe grew up in Prior Lake, Minnesota and went to college at Gustavus Adolphus College, graduating with a degree in mathematics and a minor in theatre.

+During her time at Gustavus Adolphus, she contributed to building the college's forensics team into one of the top programs in the nation.
+She was also a part of the LineUs Improv Comedy Troupe, the Crossroads International Program, and was a member of Phi Beta Kappa.
+She was chosen as commencement speaker in 2012, and worked at Target HQ in Minneapolis before starting comedy.
 She moved to New York City in 2018.

 Career

-Radcliffe was named a TBS Comic To Watch at the New York Comedy Festival in 2017. and was a staff writer on The Tonight Show with Jimmy Fallon in 2020.
+Radcliffe was named a TBS Comic To Watch at the New York Comedy Festival in 2017. and became a staff writer on The Tonight Show with Jimmy Fallon in 2020.

 Radcliffe led The New York Times’ recommendations for the 2024 New York Comedy Festival.
 She was named one of Vulture’s Comedians You Should And Will Know in 2024 and one of Deadline’s 15 Comedians Ready To Break Out In 2025.

-Chloe premiered her one-woman show CHEAT at the 2023 Edinburgh Fringe Festival, and received positive reviews.

-In 2023 Chloe starred in Steven Soderbergh’s Command Z, and was nominated for a 2024 WGA award for her writing on the series.
+Radcliffe premiered her one-woman show CHEAT at the 2023 Edinburgh Fringe Festival, and received positive reviews.
+In 2023 Radcliffe starred in Steven Soderbergh’s Command Z, and was nominated for a 2024 WGA award for her writing on the series.
 She has been seen on Comedy Central, Don’t Tell Comedy, and After Midnight with Taylor Tomlinson.

-In 2025, she launched an interview series called In Tandem with Chloe Radcliffe, where she and another comedian ride a tandem bike together.
+In 2025, she launched an interview series called "In Tandem with Chloe Radcliffe", where she and another comedian ride a tandem bike together.
+She made her film debut that December in Is This Thing On?, playing opposite Will Arnett as a standup comic named Nina.

-Personal life

-Radcliffe is in a relationship with English comedian Stuart Laws.